-Economics and Philosopy
+Economics and Philosophy

 This module will explore the interface between economic analysis and moral philosophy.
 It will show how insights and analytical tools from economics can contribute to ethics, and demonstrate how an understanding of moral philosophy can improve economic analysis.
-Topics covered include: raionality and the preference axioms, welfare, efficiency and consequentialism, rights, theories of distibutive justice, social choice theory, game theory and decision theory.
+Topics covered include: rationally and the preferences axioms, welfare, efficiency and consequentialism, rights, theories of disruptive justice, social choice theory, game theory and decision theory.